SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-aws-environments.md

    * `TEMPLATE_PATH`.
 Path to the template file from the first step
    * `SUMO_OTLP_HTTP_ENDPOINT_URL`.
 Mandatory [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp).
    * `SSH_KEY_NAME`.
 [Amazon EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) needed to ssh to the EC2 instance
    * `AMI_ID`. an Amazon image ID, depends on the region.
-To obtain it go to [EC2 Launch Instances](https://console.aws.amazon.com/ec2/v2/home#LaunchInstanceWizard:) and get AMI ID for **Amazon Linux 2 AMI** image, such as, `ami-0a6dc7529cd559185`.
+To obtain it go to [EC2 Launch Instances](https://console.aws.amazon.com/ec2/v2/home#LaunchInstanceWizard:) and get AMI ID for **Amazon Linux 2 AMI** image, such as: `ami-0a6dc7529cd559185`.
 Note that the AMI ID depends on the region.

 1. Execute the command below to create the [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack that will create an EC2 instance and install collector on it: